Pain is the most common reason patients seek medical care.

 Pain fibers enter the spinal cord at the dorsal root ganglia and synapse in the dorsal horn.
 From there, fibers cross to the other side and travel up the lateral columns to the thalamus and then to the cerebral cortex.

 Repetitive stimulation (eg, from a prolonged painful condition) can sensitize neurons in the dorsal horn of the spinal cord so that a lesser peripheral stimulus causes pain (wind-up phenomenon).
-Peripheral nerves and nerves at other levels of the CNS may also be sensitized, producing long-term synaptic changes in cortical receptive fields (remodeling) that maintain exaggerated pain perception.
+Peripheral nerves and nerves at other levels of the central nervous system (CNS) may also be sensitized, producing long-term synaptic changes in cortical receptive fields (remodeling) that maintain exaggerated pain perception.
+This process of chronic afferent input causing increased sensitivity (lower thresholds) and remodeling of central nociceptive pathways and receptors is termed central sensitization.
+It explains why the following occur:

 Substances released when tissue is injured, including those involved in the inflammatory cascade, can sensitize peripheral nociceptors.
 These substances include vasoactive peptides (eg, calcitonin gene-related protein, substance P, neurokinin A) and other mediators (eg, prostaglandin E2, serotonin, bradykinin, epinephrine).